 Lenders give you money because they expect to make a return on their investment.
 The price of that money is interest.
 There are many types of loans that produce interest.
 Some loans have higher interest rates compared to others based on risk and collateralization.

 Typically, credit cards and personal loans have the highest interest rates because they are unsecured by any collateral.
 Conversely, car and mortgage loans offer the lowest interest rates because they are secured by valuable collateral.

 Other factors affecting the interest rate you will pay include your credit history, income level, expenses, and other factors affecting your perceived risk of default.

 Long-Term Versus Short-Term Loans

-Other Factors Affecting Interest
+Other Factors Affecting The Interest Rate

-Interest Rate Calculator Terms and Definitions
+Interest Rate Calculator Terms & Definitions